-1. Puppy Toileting
+1. Starting Puppy Toilet Training

 When you first get home and BEFORE you bring your new pup into your house, take them to their ‘toilet spot’ outdoors.
 This helps to get toilet training started straight away and your life together doesn’t begin with cleaning up a puddle on the floor!

 Take your puppy outside at regular times (initially you'll need to go outside every half hour) to show where it’s acceptable to use the bathroom and be patient this will take time.

 Consider a dog doorbell.
 They are proven to help toilet train your puppy.

 There are three main designs - a traditional hanging bell, a push button and a digital push button.

 All three options are reviewed in-depth in our article on Best Dog Doorbells : Puppy Toilet Training along with additional guidance on how to use them successfully.
 The cheapest of the three options is the hanging doorbell.